API Reference

 The following macros are available, where

-for the name of the new function created from func
+for the name of the new function created from func.
+The suffixes

 CDF or SF created from the GSL, it can be used for any such pairing.